 What is digital thread?
 A digital thread creates a closed loop between digital and physical worlds to optimize products, people, processes, and places.
 By “closing the loop” there is continuity of data across departments and collaboration across functions to improve the product, the physical processes, and empower the people who are involved at every step.

-In this post, we will take a look at three market-leading enterprises and how they implemented a digital thread to solve business challenges, all while making them stand out against their competitors.
+In this post, we will take a look at five market-leading enterprises and how they implemented a digital thread to solve business challenges, all while making them stand out against their competitors.

 In the automotive industry, there is increased market pressure to shorten product lifecycle and increase product complexity, all while managing the shifting landscapes of government regulations and supply chain.
 For Volvo CE, this challenge was compounded by siloed PLM systems, manual efforts, and data duplication across systems.Project: